Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Proof of Technical Lemmas in GLM-ES

-According to previous discussions, we choose the sequences in the lemma as follows:
+\end{lemma} According to previous discussions, we choose the sequences in the lemma as follows:

-To apply \Cref{lemma:concentration_janz}, we need to prove that $\epsilon_{t}$ satisfies the sub-exponential condition Eq. (\ref{equ:sub_exponential}).
-Note that now we have $\epsilon_{t} = Y_{t} - \mu(X_{t}^{\intercal} \theta^{*})$, we need to utilize the assumption that the reward $Y$ given feature vector $X$ has an exponential-family distribution to prove this property.
+To apply \Cref{lemma:concentration_janz}, we need to prove that $\epsilon_{t}$ satisfies the sub-exponential condition in \eqref{equ:sub_exponential}.
+Note that now we have $\epsilon_{t} = Y_{t} - \mu(X_{t}^{\top} \theta^{*})$, we need to utilize the assumption that the reward $Y$ given feature vector $X$ has an exponential-family distribution to prove this {sub-exponential} property.